Epiploic appendagitis: Background

 Epiploic appendages are also called appendices epiploicae.
 The appendages themselves are 50–100 appendages that are oriented in two rows anterior and posterior.
 The appendages are parallel to the superficial section of the taenia coli.
 Furthermore, the appendages are between 0.5 and 5 cm long, each appendage is attached with one or two arterioles and a venule within vascular stalks attached to the colon.
 Torsion (twisting or wrenching motion) of the appendages can cause ischemia which can cause painful symptoms that mimic other conditions such as diverticulitis, and appendicitis; however, it is rare.
 The pain associated with the inflamed appendages is located in the left and sometimes in the right lower abdominal quadrant.
 Diagnosis of epiploic appendagitis can be challenging due to its infrequency.

 Diagnosis

 Epiploic appendagitis is more common in patients older than 40 years of age; however, it can occur at any age.
 "The reported ages range from 12 to 82 years.
-Men are slightly more affected than woman."
-Patients with epiploic appendicitis describe having a localized, strong, non-migratory sharp pain after eating.
+Men are slightly more affected than women."
+Patients with epiploic appendagitis describe having a localized, strong, non-migratory sharp pain after eating.
 Patients generally have tender abdomens as a symptom.
 Symptoms do not include fever, vomiting, or leukocytosis.
 The pain is typically located in the right or left lower abdominal quadrant.
 When there is pain in the right lower quadrant, it can mimic appendicitis; however, it more commonly mimics diverticulitis, with pain present on the left side.